HewlettPackard/OpenShift-on-SimpliVity/README.md

 - use your own IP addresses and not those coming from the sample file

-- verify that the IP addresses you allocate to the OCP VMs are inside the **dhcp_scope** you define in **group_vars/all/vars.yml**

-- Only configure one machine in the infrastructure group.
-If you configure two machines, you will end up having two DHCP servers on your VLAN (future rev will implement ISC DHCP failover)
+- Configure one or two machines in the infrastructure group.
+Configure two VMs if you want HA.

 - Only configure one machine in the loadbalancer group.
-Future rev will implement 2 LBs and virtual IPs (similar to what we have done for Docker EE)
+Future rev will implement 2 LBs and virtual IPs.

 - Load balancers need to have two IP addresses.
 One on the internal network designated by **vm_portgroup** in group_vars/all/vars.yml and specified with the ansible_host variable.
 A second address for the frontend network designated by **frontend_ipaddr** in the inventory. frontend_ipaddr should be specified in CIDR notation (for example 10.10.174.165/22).